themesberg/flowbite-svelte/src/routes/pages/how-to-contribute.md

 <Htwo label="A11y Test" />

-<p>I'm in a process for the best A11y testing process at the moment.
-Fo now, please install [@axe-core/cli](https://www.npmjs.com/package/@axe-core/cli) to test a page.</p>
+<p>I'm in a process of finding the best A11y testing method at the moment.
+For now, please install [@axe-core/cli](https://www.npmjs.com/package/@axe-core/cli) to test pages relating to your change.</p>

 ```sh
 npm install @axe-core/cli -g